Nick689/CustomPOS/Readme.md

 Most important features are already implemented and this program is already used in production.
 You should find a comfortable reactivity and stability, but each change can break everything so that you should fully debug/test new version on a testing database before using in production.
 The program's code is not yet securely locked and can be hacked by advanced users.
-Although CustomPOS could support an unlimited number of users and do not load heavily the server, it is not recommanded for big companies, considering that LibreOffice has features that can not all be locked.
+Although CustomPOS could support an unlimited number of users and do not load heavily the server, it is not recommended for big companies, considering that LibreOffice has powerful features that can not all be locked.
 There is 1 or 2 seconds lag in client printing functions.